Review: 2025 McLaren Artura Spider screams with topless plug-in fun

 These are all base prices for the peasant-spec cars.
 Does anyone buy those?
 The well optioned Artura Spider I’m driving checks in at $374,158 thanks to everything from an $18,450 underbody carbon-fiber package and $4,650 for satin carbon extended sill finishers to $4,950 10-spoke super light dynamo forged wheels.

-The 2025 McLaren Spider’s price proposition is a $24,700 premium over the 2025 Artura coupe, but with a hard top, you get two cars in one.
+The 2025 McLaren Spider costs $24,700 more than the 2025 Artura coupe, but with a hard top, you get two cars in one.
 That’s a value, no?
 But option the sport exhaust, and think of McLaren race cars as you listen to it because some of that DNA has trickled down to the Artura.

-McLaren paid for travel and lodging for your Motor Authority editor to get sunburned and bring you this first-hand review.
+McLaren paid for travel and lodging for your Motor Authority editor to get sunburned and bring you this test drive review.